Idle0x/Drosera-Unique-Trap/README.md

 - Ethereum wallet with private key (for Hoodi testnet)
 - Access to ChatGPT or Claude AI (strongly recommended)
 - Clear concept for your unique trap's anomaly detection logic
-- Cadet and Corporal roles obtained
+- Cadet and Corporal roles
 - Drosera operator running (setup from Cadet/Corporal process - if not, see [Izmer's Operator Setup Guide](https://github.com/izmerGhub/Drosera-Hoodi-Guide-Setup--Izmer?tab=readme-ov-file#2-drosera-operator-setup))

 ---